Festival children

-Festival children (Дети фестиваля) was a household stereotype or cliché that appeared in the Soviet Union in the 1960s–1980s, referring to children born to Soviet people and people from non Russian countries.
+Festival children (Дети фестиваля) was a household stereotype or cliché that appeared in the Soviet Union in the 1960s–1980s, referring to children born to Soviet people and people from non-Russian countries.

 Specifically, this phraseologism designated children born in the Soviet Union from different ethnic groups or peoples, geographically distant across the world.
-It was believed that the first mass appearance of mestizos and mulattoes (mixed-race) was caused by the 6th World Festival of Youth and Students, held in Moscow in 1957.
-Presumably, the expression was also influenced by the opening line of the festival anthem: "Children of different nations, we live with the dream of peace..." ("Hymn of Democratic Youth").
+It was believed that the first mass appearance of mestizos and mulattoes (mixed race) was caused by the 6th World Festival of Youth and Students, held in Moscow in 1957.
+Presumably, the expression was also influenced by the opening line of the festival anthem: "Children of different nations, we live with the dream of peace..." ("Anthem of the Democratic Youth of the World").